FactomProject/factom-docs/wallet/includes/_transfer_fct_to_secure_wallet.md

 ![Online Wallet 00](images/wallet_140.png)

 **3.** Enter a strong password and write it down – if you forget it and cannot recover it, you will lose access to the factoids that are stored in your Secure Wallet.
-Click the checkbox to acknowledge this, and then click “Proceed To Encrypted Wallet” to automatically generate a new "factom_wallet_encrypted.db" file in your .factom folder (which will be encrypted with the password you just chose).
+Tick the checkbox to acknowledge this, and then click “Proceed To Encrypted Wallet” to automatically generate a new "factom_wallet_encrypted.db" file in your .factom folder (which will be encrypted with the password you just chose).

 ![Online Wallet 00](images/wallet_142.png)